 As a principle, if a product or packaging cannot be safely used, repaired, reused, and recycled at the end of its life, the producer should not be making it.
 This is why we work upstream to redesign products so that they are toxic-free, circular, and contribute to regenerating ecosystems instead of parasitising them.

 Almost all packaging sectors are currently dependent on single-use packaging, and this comes at a huge cost for the environment and for society.
-Reuse packaging systems present great opportunities for the environment, for people and for the economy.” – Larissa Copello, Campaigner at Zero Waste Europe
+Reuse packaging systems present great opportunities for the environment, for people and for the economy.” – Larissa Copello, Packaging & Reuse Policy Officer at Zero Waste Europe

 Nobody should have to worry about toxic chemicals making their way into our food and drinks.
 Yet, immense evidence proves that harmful substances in food packaging are putting consumers safety at risk.
-We need more protective EU regulations to make toxic-free food contact materials a reality – for the sake of our health, environment, and circular economy.” – Dorota Napierska, Policy Officer on Toxic-Free Consumption & Production at Zero Waste Europe
+We need more protective EU regulations to make toxic-free food contact materials a reality – for the sake of our health, environment, and circular economy.” – Dorota Napierska, Toxic-Free Circular Economy Policy Officer at Zero Waste Europe

-Addressing the issue of single-use baby nappies requires a systemic approach from their production to their disposal, and legislation plays a key role in making the transition towards better, safer and circular nappies for everyone.” – Larissa Copello, Consumption & Production Campaigner at Zero Waste Europe
+Addressing the issue of single-use baby nappies requires a systemic approach from their production to their disposal, and legislation plays a key role in making the transition towards better, safer and circular nappies for everyone.” – Larissa Copello, Packaging & Reuse Policy Officer at Zero Waste Europe

-If there is one issue at the intersection of health, environment, and people’s empowerment, that issue is menstruation.” – Larissa Copello, Consumption & Production Campaigner at Zero Waste Europe
+If there is one issue at the intersection of health, environment, and people’s empowerment, that issue is menstruation.” – Larissa Copello, Packaging & Reuse Policy Officer at Zero Waste Europe